Pelan History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Pelan research.
-Another 92 words (7 lines of text) covering the year 1172 is included under the topic Early Pelan History in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) covering the years 1172, 1658 and 1680 are included under the topic Early Pelan History in all our PDF Extended History products and printed products wherever possible.

 The Middle Ages saw a great number of spelling variations for surnames common to the Irish landscape.
 One reason for these variations is the fact that surnames were not rigidly fixed by this period.
 The following variations for the name Pelan were encountered in the archives: Phelan, O'Phelan, Whelan, O'Failin, Phalen, Phalon, Phaelan and many more.